stevesaliman/gradle-properties-plugin/README.md

 }
 ```

-To use the plugin in Gradle 2.0 or older, add the following to build.gradle:
+To use the plugin with Gradle 2.0 or older, add the following to build.gradle:

 ```groovy
 // Pull the plugin from Maven Central